soundeffects/transformations_and_gaze_prediction/docs/thesis.typ

 When collecting gaze distribution data from human subjects, we receive a collection of saccadic fixation points from an eye tracker over the area of the image presented to the subject.
 Converting these points into a saliency map can be done by brightening the pixels each point falls under and normalizing to a probability distribution, but such a saliency map is "speckled" rather than smooth, and likely diverges from the real gaze distribution because of the limited sample size of fixation points.

-// figure of speckled saliency map

 When testing greater fixation point sample sizes, we see that on the limit of infinite sample size, the saliency map would converge to a smooth probability distribution rather than a discrete point cloud.
 Thus, if we wish to obtain a better estimate of the real gaze distribution, we should blur the saliency map with a Gaussian kernel to obtain a smoother probability distribution.
 This step is referred to as "regularization".
 (It is convention to set the size of the Gaussian kernel to a pixel value equivalent to one degree of visual angle in length from the human subject's perspective.)

-// figure of a smoothed saliency map
+#figure(
+  grid(
+    columns: (1fr, 1fr),
+    image("fixation_map_example.png", width: 150pt),
+    image("real_map_example.png", width: 150pt),
+  ),
+  caption: "An example of a 'speckled' saliency map (left) with 15 randomly placed fixation points, and a smoothed saliency map (right) produced from the other saliency map by a regularization step using a gaussian blur with kernel size (sigma) of 10 pixels.", )

 This regularized saliency map is our best proxy for the real gaze distribution.
 We will refer to it as the "real map" for brevity.